rnmapbox/maps/docs/FillExtrusionLayer.md

 Name: `fillExtrusionAmbientOcclusionRadius`

 ### Description
-The radius of ambient occlusion (AO) shading, in meters.
-Current AO implementation is a lowCost bestEffort approach that shades area near ground and concave angles between walls where the radius defines only vertical impact.
-Default value 3.0 corresponds to hight of one floor and brings the most plausible results for buildings.
+Shades area near ground and concave angles between walls where the radius defines only vertical impact.
+Default value 3.0 corresponds to height of one floor and brings the most plausible results for buildings.

 ### Type
 `number`